fabrice8/markojs-form/README.md

 When this is done, the handler add `form` & `formError` fields to the component state: Eg. `this.state.form`.
 Those contain respectively the form data and the error status of the form validation.

-Also, couple of methods are added as well to the component automatically in order to listen to event that occured when filling & submitting the form.
+Also, couple of methods are automatically bind to the component's class, to listen and handle events that occured when interacting with the form.

-- ``__onInput`` Listen to input events
+- ``__onInput`` Method handler for input event
-- ``__onChange`` Listen to input change events
+- ``__onChange`` Method handler for input change event
-- ``__onSelect`` Listen to select change events
+- ``__onSelect`` Method handler for select input change event
-- ``__onChecked`` Listen to checkbox and radio input events
+- ``__onChecked`` Method handler for checkbox and radio input events

-All these methods assigned approprietly to the various form tags, empowers the **FormHandler** to take care of the work of collecting and updating inputs state of the component.
+All these methods assigned approprietly to the various form tags, empowers the **FormHandler** to collect and update the data and errors state of the form component.

 **Example**